 Qualitative disorders of neutrophil function are much less common.
 Again, they can occur as a complication of drug therapy.
 Those that result from genetic defects in granulocyte adhesion, migration, or lysozyme function are a greater diagnostic challenge.

 NORMAL RESPONSE OF NEUTROPHILS TO INFECTION

 The kinetics of normal neutrophil production and destruction are described in Chapter 16.
 In response to infection or presentation of a foreign antigen, several cytokines (tumor necrosis factor [TNF]-α, interleukin [IL]-1, granulocyte colony-stimulating factor [G-CSF], granulocyte macrophage colony-stimulating factor [GM-CSF], monocyte colony-stimulating factor [M-CSF], and IL-3) are released that affect the kinetics of neutrophil production and the distribution of cells within the circulation and tissues.
 A single mediator of inflammation cannot be identified; however, the broad effects of TNF-α illustrate how the reaction is coordinated.
 Administration of TNF-α essentially duplicates all of the signs and symptoms of sepsis, including fever, hypotension, and acute respiratory distress syndrome/pulmonary edema.
 It is associated with concomitant changes in other cytokines that mediate the reaction to infection, such as IL-1, which stimulates the immune system, and the colony-stimulating factors (CSFs), which stimulate granulocyte production and function.
 Interestingly, experimental blockade of TNF-α can ablate most of the inflammatory effects of sepsis and, in some models, can prevent death from septic shock.

-The earliest response to an infection is the emigration of granulocytes out of circulation and ...
+The earliest response to an infection is the emigration of granulocytes out of ...